-Place all the ingredients in a medium sized sauce pan.
-Bring to a simmer and continue to simmer for twenty minutes.
+- Place all the ingredients (except for the gelatin) in a medium saucepan.
+Bring to a simmer and continue to simmer for 20 minutes.

-Strain through cheesecloth or jelly bag.
+- Strain through cheesecloth or a jelly bag.
 Squeeze well to extract the juice.

-If you want to make the gummies, go to step two.
+If you want to make the gummies, go to Step 2.

 Step 2: Make the Gummies

-Measure out 2 cups of the above juice.
-Add more apple cider if necessary so you have the full two cups.
+- Measure out 2 cups of the above juice.
+Add more apple juice if necessary so you have the full 2 cups.

-Reserve 1/2 cup of the juice in a pyrex measuring glass.
+- Reserve 1/2 cup of the juice in a Pyrex measuring glass.
 Put it in the fridge until it is cold.
-Once it is cold, sprinkle the gelatin over the juice and let sit for one minute.
+Once it is cold, sprinkle the gelatin over the juice and let sit for 1 minute.

-Pour the mixture into silicon molds OR pour into a glass pan.
+- Pour the mixture into silicone molds OR pour into a glass pan.
 Put them in the fridge to harden.
-Once they are hardened they should remain hard.
+Once they are hardened, they should remain hard.
 Remove them from the molds.
 If using a glass pan, cut them into cubes.

 Store in a closed container in the fridge.
 They should last several weeks.

-I recommend eating 1-3 small gummies a day.
+I recommend eating 1 to 3 small gummies a day.

 I hope your family enjoys these recipes!